Oconee Nuclear Station

 The Oconee Nuclear Station is a nuclear power station located on Lake Keowee near Seneca, South Carolina, and has a power output capacity of over 2,500 megawatts.
 It is the second nuclear power station in the United States to have its operating license extended for an additional twenty years by the Nuclear Regulatory Commission (NRC) (the application for the Calvert Cliffs Nuclear Power Plant in Maryland preceded it).

 This plant has three Babcock & Wilcox pressurized water reactors, and is operated by Duke Energy.

+In April 2025 all three units have received licenses to operate 80 years (1st until February 2053, 2nd until October 2053, 3rd until July 2054).

 History

 Oconee was the first of three nuclear stations built by Duke Energy.

 According to Duke Energy's web site, the station has generated more than 500 million megawatt-hours of electricity, and is "the first nuclear station in the United States to achieve this milestone."

 Constructing the dam on the Keowee River and creating Lake Keowee resulted in the submerging of historic sites: one was Keowee, an important Cherokee town that was destroyed by British forces in the late 18th century.
 Before this took place, the sites were excavated in archeological work conducted by the University of South Carolina.
 Thousands of artifacts, and evidence of human and animal remains were found at Keowee.
 In addition, the site of former Fort Prince George (South Carolina) was also excavated and artifacts recovered.

 In the summer of 2011 Oconee became the first nuclear power station in the United States to have its sensors controlled digitally.
-In 2021, Duke applied for a permit to keep Oconee operating until 2050.
+In 2021, Duke applied for a permit to keep Oconee operating into the 2050s.
+The Nuclear Regulatory Commission approved the subsequent license extensions on March 31, 2025, extending the licenses to February 6, 2053 for Unit 1, October 6, 2053 for Unit 2, and July 19, 2054 for Unit 3.

 Oconee is unique as it is the only nuclear power plant in the United States that does not rely on emergency diesel generator sets for emergency power.
 Instead it relies on two hydroelectric units at the nearby Keowee hydroelectric station.
 In the event the Keowee units are both out of service, emergency power can alternatively be provided by combustion turbines at the nearby Lee fossil generating station.
 Both sources use alternative cables to supply Oconee's emergency systems; these are independent of the Oconee switchyard and transmission lines, which are the normal source of power.